 Click on a particular UI freeze to select the freeze time interval and the corresponding UI thread.
 For more thorough freeze analysis, you can use the Interval Filters | UI Freeze filter.

-Selecting Time Range
+Selecting Time Interval

-To select a time range:
+To select a time interval: